Beer Brats & Rosemary Flatbread

 Spread the cornmeal on a flat surface.
 Place the dough on the cornmeal and cover with a warm, damp kitchen towel.

-Allow the dough to rise until double in size, for about 45 minutes.
+Allow the dough to rise for about 45 minutes until it doubles in size.

 With a rolling pin, flatten the dough.
 Cut into 12 equal pieces.